reednel/pages/src/content/blog/love.md

 At birth, the limbic brain is totally unregulated.
 Emotional responses are socialized, learned by watching and interacting with a parent.
 Though we're most emotionally plastic in infancy and early childhood, we need stability and healthy connections throughout our lives.
 Positive limbic regulation is not emotional weakness or immaturity, it's physiological necessity.

-> “Because loving is reciprocal physiologic influence, it entails a deeper and more literal connection than most realize.
+> Because loving is reciprocal physiologic influence, it entails a deeper and more literal connection than most realize.
 Limbic regulation affords lovers the ability to modulate each other’s emotions, neurophysiology, hormonal status, immune function, sleep rhythms, and stability.
-If one leaves on a trip, the other may suffer insomnia, a delayed menstrual cycle, a cold that would have been fought off in the fortified state of togetherness.”
+If one leaves on a trip, the other may suffer insomnia, a delayed menstrual cycle, a cold that would have been fought off in the fortified state of togetherness.

 **Limbic Revision** is the process of changing the structure of the limbic brain.
 This is the basis for psychotherapy.
 Significant changes can take years to set in.

-> “In a relationship, one mind revises another; one heart changes its partner.
+> In a relationship, one mind revises another; one heart changes its partner.
 This astounding legacy of our combined status as mammals and neural beings is limbic revision: the power to remodel the emotional parts of the people we love, as our Attractors activate certain limbic pathways, and the brain’s inexorable memory mechanism reinforces them.
-Who we are and who we become depends, in part, on whom we love.”
+Who we are and who we become depends, in part, on whom we love.

 ## Loving and Being in Love